Deep-Symmetry/beat-link-trigger/README.md

 > Issue](https://github.com/Deep-Symmetry/beat-link-trigger/issues) or
 > submit a pull request so we can all improve our understanding
 > together.
+>
+> :construction: We have added experimental support for the Opus Quad, which, despite not supporting a DJ-Link network, seems to communicate with rekordbox to support lighting in a way that will allow us to offer good support in Beat Link once we reorganize the code to support working that way.
+Thanks to [@cprepos](https://github.com/cprepos) for doing most of this work!

 If something isn&rsquo;t working with your hardware and you don&rsquo;t yet know the details why, but are willing to learn a little and help figure it